ecstatic-morse/blag/content/posts/grailsort.md

 try this; there's already a bunch of translations of Andrey's implementation in [various languages][rewritten-grailsort].
-However, this is the first one I know of that uses the block tagging scheme described by Huang and Langston, halving the requisite length of the internal compared to other implementations.
+However, this is the first one I know of that uses the block tagging scheme described by Huang and Langston, which halves the requisite length of the internal buffer compared to other implementations.
 I'm going to describe this method, as well as the rest of the algorithm, in detail.
 Hopefully by expanding on the parts I had difficulty with, others will be able to learn about an interesting corner